Who is PJ Entrepreneur?

 What made you get into this industry?

-PJ’s passion about learning and helping people, solving problems especially those that are related to making and building things, is surely what drives him to persevere and dominate in the business industry.
+PJ’s passion for learning and helping people, solving problems, especially those that are related to making and building things, is surely what drives him to persevere and dominate in the business industry.

 What are some of the challenges you faced that you had to overcome?

-A few years back, I went to Philippines and I saw someone get shot in-front of me and I felt really bad all throughout the day and I stayed in my hotel room because I got so scared and I called my friends and one of them told me that bad things happen everywhere, right time right place and it happens to everyone.
+A few years back, I went to the Philippines and I saw someone get shot in front of me.
+I felt really bad all throughout the day and I stayed in my hotel room because I got so scared.
+I called my friends and one of them told me that bad things happen everywhere, right time, right place and it happens to everyone.